 Recreational Sports offers students an opportunity to get involved with university life by becoming a part of the Recreational Sports staff.
 We hire students to fill several positions, ranging from facility staff to sports officials.

 Hiring Expo Information Sessions — Rec Sports will hold two Hiring Expos throughout the year for any current UT Dallas student interested in working for the department.
-Please fill out an application, and bring it along with a resume to one of the following expos.
+Please attend one of the following expos, and you'll learn everything you need to know there.

 Recreational Sports Job Application